bfeher/BFPaperTabBarController/README.md

 `BOOL showUnderline`
 > A flag to set to `YES` to show an underline bar that tracks the currently selected tab.

+`BOOL showTopLine`
+> A flag to set to `YES` to show an overline bar that tracks the currently selected tab.

 `BOOL showTapCircleAndBackgroundFade`
 > A flag to set to `YES` to show the tap-circle and background fade.
 If `NO`, they will not appear.